oat-sa/taohub-articles/forge/Documentation for core components/helpers.md

 ### Tutorial: the Form Container model

 The *TAO_helpers_form_Form Container* provides you with a convenient solution to add forms into your application.
-This is only a container in which you will put your instructions to create the forms and the form elements.<br/>
+This is only a container in which you will put your instructions to create the forms and the form elements.

 In this tutorial, we will show you how to create a simple form, a login form using the *TAO_helpers_form_Form Container* architecture.